cristianoliveira/awesome-byo/README.md

   - [BYO Virtual CPU](http://megalomaniacbore.blogspot.ch/2014/04/virtual-cpu-in-c-4001-cpu.html) - Write your own Virtual CPU in C++.

-  - [BYO Windows Manager](https://seasonofcode.com/posts/how-x-window-managers-work-and-how-to-write-one-part-i.html) - A series of posts that aim to demystify how window managers work and how you might go about writing one yourself. (incomplete)
+  - [BYO Window Manager](https://seasonofcode.com/posts/how-x-window-managers-work-and-how-to-write-one-part-i.html) - A series of posts that aim to demystify how window managers work and how you might go about writing one yourself. (incomplete)

-## Other Tools
+## Others

   - [BYO Calculator](https://www.freecodecamp.org/challenges/build-a-javascript-calculator) - Serie of videos for building a calculator using Javascript.